-Industries like banking and higher ed process all sorts of government IDs like passports, driver licenses, and vaccine records from all around the world.
-Tasking a human to learn the various formats can take weeks, and lead to dirty data.
-IDP captures clean personal identification quickly, and can even mask sensitive identifiers—like social security numbers—from unauthorized team members.
+Industries like banking and higher education process all sorts of government IDs like passports, driver’s licenses, and vaccine records from all around the world.
+Tasking a human to learn the various formats can take weeks and lead to dirty data.
+IDP captures clean personal identification quickly and can even mask sensitive identifiers—like social security numbers—from unauthorized team members.

 From there, automation can usher information through other steps.
 Add the information to a database, use it to populate a series of other documents, or drop it into a background check system.